Medborgaretest.

 Does the citizenship test assess language skills?

 No — the citizenship test assesses civics, not Swedish as a language.
-A separate Swedish language test is planned as an additional requirement.
-However, since the test is conducted in Swedish, good reading comprehension is a prerequisite for understanding the questions, which makes it especially valuable to practice with Swedish texts and questions.
+The Swedish-language requirement also applies from 6 June 2026, but the language test itself comes later (reading and listening comprehension is planned to be in place by 1 October 2027 at the latest).
+Since the civics test is conducted in Swedish, good reading comprehension is still a prerequisite for understanding the questions, which makes it especially valuable to practice with Swedish texts and questions.

 Does medborgaretest.se work on mobile?